PipeOpsHQ/pipeops-k8-agent/scripts/README.md

 2. Verify both server and worker installation modes
 3. Test in LXC/container environments
 4. Update documentation for any new features or requirements
+5. Update documentation versions when releasing new features